Museums & Historic Sites Share American Indian Cultures

 The Pipestone quarries of Minnesota have been a sacred site for Native American tribal people for over 1,000 years.
-Many nations of Indian people came to these quarries as the pipestone was a very precious trade item throughout the Tribal Nations - from Hudson Bay, Canada to the Anazazi and Aztec of Mexico.
+Many nations of Indian people came to these quarries as the pipestone was a very precious trade item throughout the Tribal Nations—from Hudson Bay, Canada to the Anazazi and Aztec of Mexico.
 As a result, the Pipestone region became the major crossroads for trade in the Americas.
-Today, pipestone articles are sold by the Pipestone Indian Shrine Association, which runs the gift shop at the Monument, and The Keepers of the Sacred Tradition of Pipemakers in the town of Pipestone.
-Both are owned and operated by Native Americans.
+Today, pipestone articles are sold by the Pipestone Indian Shrine Association, which runs the gift shop at the Monument, and The Keepers of the Sacred Tradition of Pipemakers at a gift shop and gallery in the town of Pipestone.
+Both shops are owned and operated by Native Americans.

 Tucked among the rolling prairie landscape, reddish pink pipestone (or catlinite) can still be found and hand-quarried following Plains Indian traditions for more than 2,000 years.
 Soft enough to skillfully carve into animals and people, the prized pipestone became one of the most cherished and sacred possessions of the Plains Indians.

 Carvers may still be seen carefully sculpting and sanding the rock at the Pipestone National Monument visitor center, which includes exhibits on pipestone history and the efforts to protect this sacred site.
 A scenic walking trail includes a look at prairie, small quarries and the beautiful Winnewissa Falls.

 The Grand Portage National Monument along Lake Superior focuses on the North West Fur Company, which relied in part on Ojibwe Indians to help keep the early 1800s North American fur trade booming.
 European traders offered everything from cast iron cookware, knives, beads and blankets in exchange for furs, maple sugar and wild rice from Native Americans.